There are two published items from the Rome Congress held at the Istituto di Psicologia della Università di Roma on 26th and 27th September1953.

 The Function and Field of Speech and Language in Psychoanalysis : translated by Alan Sheridan : in Écrits, A Selection : London, Tavistock, 1977 : p114-145 includes the Preface.

 The ‘Rome Discourses’ as included in the Écrits (1966) is different to the one in Autres Écrits (2001) so is a mystery.
+See the comparison of the 3 texts at www.Freud2Lacan.com /Lacan.

 Update: Further to this mystery, École Lacanienne de Psychanalyse /pas tout Lacan, [ www.ecole-lacanienne.net/ Lacan/ Pas-Tout Lacan] includes them as two separate items :